Keflon/MvvmZeroTutorialApp/README.md

 ```

-### ... then in ResultsPage.xaml, replace the page content with this:
+### ... then in ResultsPage.xaml, replace the page content with this
 ```xml
     <ContentPage.Content>
         <StackLayout VerticalOptions="CenterAndExpand" HorizontalOptions="CenterAndExpand">